mrriad009/CA-Project-/Weekly Progress/week2/README.md

  **Design the Instruction Set Architecture (ISA) for the virtual CPU, which includes**

-- defining the basic instructions,
+- Defining the basic instructions,
-- documenting instruction formats,
+- Documenting instruction formats,
-- and creating a simple assembler that converts assembly code into machine code.
+- Creating a simple assembler that converts assembly code into machine code.